foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 <br>
 <br>
 <h4>Crop Panel:</h4>
-Change the aspect ratio, adjust images, and replace the images in the collage.
+Change the aspect ratio, adjust images, and replace images in the collage.

 #### **Logo Panel (Star Icon):**
 Add your logo to the collage.

 #### **Text Panel:**
-Add text to the top, middle, or bottom of your collage.
+Add text the collage.
 Change the font style, color and add a font background.
 <br>
 <br>